 Apart from not reducing significant profits, the discount program provided can also increase purchasing intentions.
 If MSMEs still want to maintain their income of IDR 57,291,180, then production capacity will be increased to 70,589 pcs or an increase of 170% from production capacity.
 In other words, using the cost plus pricing method, apart from increasing the profit potential of MSMEs, can also be used as a basis for a marketing strategy by charging discounts.
-This also confirms research (Guruh Ardana et al., 2022; Mahmudah & Meirini, 2021; Usman et al., 2022) which reveals that giving discounts can increase the number of sales at certain moments.
+This also confirms research (Guruh Ardana, Endah Dwi Kusumastuti, & Suryani, 2022; Mahmudah & Meirini, 2021; Usman, Bawole, Rahayu, Tururaja, & Matulessy, 2022) which reveals that giving discounts can increase the number of sales at certain moments.
 However, what must be considered is that the discount cannot exceed the total profit margin.
 The maximum discount amount given is 50% of the total profit margin.
 This considers the continuity of the business itself.